Sustainable promotional products - featured image

 The growing demand for sustainability in marketing

-The modern buyer is more selective than ever.
-A study by Sustainable Brands found that 77% of people are more likely to purchase from a company that’s committed to sustainability.
+In the US alone, spend on promotional products exceeds $25 billion every year.
+Yet, the modern buyer is more selective than ever.
+A 2024 study by PDI found that 80% of people are prepared to pay more to purchase from a company that’s committed to sustainability.
 With this shift in mind, brands must reimagine their marketing strategies, which includes their promotional products.
 Offering sustainable promotional products boosts brand loyalty and sets a business apart from competitors.

 When chosen thoughtfully, promotional products can reinforce a brand’s sustainability mission.
-And swapping traditional plastic items for reusable or biodegradable alternatives can reduce environmental impact.
+Take plastic, where swapping traditional plastic items for reusable or biodegradable alternatives can reduce environmental impact.
 It’s about that attention to detail.

 Not only that, sustainable promotional items from bamboo, recycled materials, organic cotton, or other innovations, resonate with eco-conscious people and enhance your brand’s green credentials.